Chapter 1: Cuts

 “I wish I never had this.”

-“Just try to take it easy.
+“C’mon.
+Don’t think like that now.
 Try to cheer up,” Jessica said.
 “I know all you want to do is curl up and cry, but at least try not to skip any meals.
 Do it not for yourself, but for Jinwon.
 I mean after all, you are carrying his baby.”

 JANUARY 10, 1998, Saturday